Languages Acts of Aragon: Reception

 The lack of reference to Castilian Spanish in the law has also been the target of criticism, as the previous version of the law referenced it.
 The political party Union for Progress and Democracy (UPyD) criticized the omission for having political ends.

 In June 2013 the six associations tasked with the preservation, teaching, and spread of Aragonese signed a manifesto in favor of the Aragonese language and against the new language law.
 Six other organizations (the Council for Spoken Aragonese, The Nogara Association, the Society of the Aragonese Language, the School of Aragonese Philosophy, and the League of Aragonese Speakers) participated in writing the manifesto but ultimately decided not to sign it.

 For their part, the government of Spain declared that they respected the approval of the law and reaffirmed the ability of the autonomous communities to regulate their co-official languages.

 Days before the law was scheduled to be approved, the government of Alcampell rejected the law and gave sole official status to Catalan.
 The Provincial Government of Huesca also approved a resolution favoring the repeal of the Law of Languages for failing to recognize the trilingual nature of the community.
-On June 1, 2013 various councilors and mayors of municipalities of Franja met in Mequinenza (evoking the meeting 30 years earlier) and signed the Declaration of Mequinenza to show their opposition to the law of 2013 for failing to recognize Catalan under its own name, but only by the moniker “Eastern Aragonese.”
+On June 1, 2013, various councilors and mayors of municipalities of Franja met in Mequinenza (evoking the meeting 30 years earlier) and signed the Declaration of Mequinenza to show their opposition to the law of 2013 for failing to recognize Catalan under its own name, but only by the moniker "Eastern Aragonese."

 Consequences

 The approval of this law overrode the earlier Law of Languages of 2009.
 It eliminated the Superior General of the Aragonese Language and created the Academy of Aragonese Language.
-The Academy aimed to determine official troponins and names for the community, so as to standardize their use of the languages and dialects.
+The academy aimed to determine official toponyms and names for the community, so as to standardize their use of the languages and dialects.